TannerGilbert/LoRa-Introduction/TTS_Introduction/README.md

 ## Gateway data retrieval over MQTT

-Now we are receiving the data in TTN, but how can we get the data from TTN?
-TTN lets you get the data over MQTT, an extremely lightweight machine-to-machine(M2M) connectivity protocol using a publish/subscribe model.
+Now we are receiving the data in TTS, but how can we get the data from TTS?
+TTS lets you get the data over MQTT, an extremely lightweight machine-to-machine(M2M) connectivity protocol using a publish/subscribe model.

-In the following examples, I'll show you how to receive data using [Mosquitto's CLI](https://mosquitto.org/download/), but TTN also provides libraries for multiple programming languages, including Java, Node.js, and Python.
+In the following examples, I'll show you how to receive data using [Mosquitto's CLI](https://mosquitto.org/download/), but TTS also provides libraries for multiple programming languages, including Java, Node.js, and Python.
 For more information, check out the [Integrations with MQTT Clients section in the documentation](https://www.thethingsindustries.com/docs/integrations/mqtt/mqtt-clients/).

 ### Subscribing to Upstream Traffic